dereknguyen/Optical-Assay/README.md

       The application is expected to be used in an indoor scenario where the room is evenly lit.
       The application have been tested with blue food coloring dye only.

+## Disclaimer
+The information provided by this app is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
+This app is not intended or implied to to be a replacement for a proper microplate reader, and is only to be used for estimating concentrations of assays.
+The makers of this app, the Cal Poly Optical Assay Capstone Group and the California Polytechnic State University will not be held liable for any damages caused by this app.